-A feature emerging in the latest generation of fitness trackers is a heart rate monitor.
+A heart rate monitor is becoming more common on fitness bands with this feature available on more than half the models we tested.
 Wearing a stand-alone heart rate monitor is difficult because of their large size, but by integrating them with an unobtrusive fitness tracker, it should be easier for people exercising to identify if they're in a heart rate zone ideal for burning fat, improving endurance or increasing performance.

-While we discovered some of the built-in heart rate monitors may not be as accurate as you'd think in our mid-2016 test, our latest fitness tracker review revealed small improvements across the market.
-In this article we reveal what we found when we tested 36 popular fitness trackers with heart rate monitors from brands such as Fitbit, Sony, Garmin and Apple.
+While we discovered some of the built-in heart rate monitors may not be perfect, our latest fitness tracker review revealed small improvements across the market.
+In this article we reveal what we found when we tested over 60 popular fitness trackers with and without heart rate monitors from brands such as Fitbit, Sony, Nokia, Garmin and Apple.

 Wasting a workout